 Gallipoli was just another example of the many shameful episodes in the history of warfare that were lied about or unreported by the war correspondents, military leaders and politicians who were witnesses to the disaster but who refused, or were not allowed, to tell the horrifying truth.

 And yet, 99 years later, Australia and New Zealand still seem to be in denial about the reality of Gallipoli, and, somehow, proudly celebrate the senseless death and dying every April 25.

-Down Under, April 25 is called ANZAC Day in New Zealand.
-In Australia it is called Australia Day, and the Australian national anthem, “Waltzing Matilda”, is played reverentially on that day (and often during the rest of the year as well).
+Down Under, April 25 is called ANZAC Day in both Aotearoa (New Zealand) and Australia.
+The Australian national anthem, “Waltzing Matilda”, is played reverentially on ANZAC Day in Australia (and often during the rest of the year as well).
 Most non-Aussies don’t understand the meaning of the lyrics, but they like the catchy tune.

 “Waltzing Matilda” tells a strange tale about a loveless, solitary outback vagabond (whose knapsack he calls “Matilda”) who inadvertently poaches a sheep from some one absentee landowner and then drowns himself in a deep pool when the police are about to arrest him for his crime.
 To me, an American, it seems an odd theme for a national anthem that is more of a drinking song, but it is far easier to sing than the “Star-spangled Banner”.

 An internet site says this about “Waltzing Matilda”: